InstaMarch/ballot-knowledge-network/docs/scripts/basic.md

 Here are some of the questions we shall address:

+1. What polling is available on how people currently feel about this issue?
-1. What is the current president currently doing on this issue?
+2. What is the current president currently doing on this issue?
-2. What is the evidence offered that it is effective?
+3. What is the evidence offered that it is effective?
-3. What is the evidence offered that it is ineffective?
+4. What is the evidence offered that it is ineffective?
-4. What money is the current president taking from people with a stake in this issue?
+5. What money is the current president taking from people with a stake in this issue?
-5. What is the current president planning on doing going forward?
+6. What is the current president planning on doing going forward?

 We shall also ask the same questions of anyone who is a candidate for president, too.

+Are there any questions anyone feels we have left out?

+*If anyone suggests a question, you can ask if the group finds it important and take a vote*

+You are welcome to participate as much or as little as you would like.
+Would anyone in the room like to start researching these questions using, DuckDuckGo, Google or another search engine using your smart phone or a computer?
+I shall also do it on the projector as we go.

+*If people raise there hands ask them: "what would you like to focus on?"*

+*The facilitator begins to Google one of the topics.*

+### Questions That Can Be Asked
+* What sources do we currently have?

+*When looking at a source:*
+* What in your own words are they trying to communicate?
+* Can you explain how this recurring element hangs together with other pieces in the big picture?
+* Do we know if this part is true?
+How?

+## Brainstorming Questions

+Now that we gathered information about this issue, let's start practice at asking questions.

+Who can we ask questions to?

+Some examples are:

+* A friend or neighbor who doesn't know where to start and requests our help
+* An activist or "expert" who we may want to understand better
+* A candidate who we want to be more specific

+What are some examples of questions?

+For Joe Biden: "You said that during the Reagan era, there were about $800 billion in tax expenditures.
+You also said that there is currently one trillion four hundred billion dollars in tax expenditures.
+In addition you said that 500 billion dollars of that money is unjustified.
+Why do you then propose that we only get rid of $100 billion in tax loopholes?"

+## Measures Of A Good Question
+* Is it honest or does it take advantage of people who are not informed?
+* Does it use known information to gather more?
+* What might the question accomplish for the person being asked the question or for the constituency they serve.

+## Satisfaction Survey

+Before we all go, I would like to ask you to briefly participate in helping us improve this.
+Does everyone have a sheet of paper?
+Again on a scale of 1 to 10 how satisfied were you with this training?

+*After everyone has stopped writing:*

+Is everyone finished?
+The second question is: what could we do to be a ten?

+*When everyone is done*

+Is everyone done?
+Would anyone like to share your response?
+We shall be using this to make a qualitative satisfaction survey, if you'd like to receive the survey, put your name and email address or postal address on your sheet of paper.

-## ETC
+## Closeout

-Everyone can participate as much or as little as you want.
-Does anyone know that they don't want to participate or they want to watch until you raise your hand to participate?
-By a show of hands does anyone already know that you want to participate?
-Would anyone
+Thank you so much everyone for coming!
+If you'd like more info, visit Ballot-Knowledge-Network.org for more!
+Have a great day!